PAARKAVYB/Exercise-08-Multiplexer-and-De--multiplexer/README.md

 ## PROGRAM:

 /*
-Program for flipflops  and verify its truth table in quartus using Verilog programming.
+Program for Multiplexer and Demultiplexer and verify its truth table in quartus using Verilog programming.
 Developed by: Paarkavy B
 RegisterNumber: 212221230072
 */